dechristo/user-microservice/README.md

     {
 	    "info": "user successfully created."
     }

+ There's a body validation.
+In case any parameter is missing, it returns a HTTP  `400` and the following json (e.g.: password field missing):

+     {
+	    "error": "Body for new user request is invalid: [password] is missing" }

 ### 3.3 Delete user
 Request:

 `DELETE /api/user/:id`

-Response:
+Response (HTTP `200`):

     {
 	    "info": "user successfully deleted."
     }

- or if user does not exists:
+ or if user does not exists (HTTP `500`):

     {
 	    "error": "user could not be deleted because it wasn't found."